How to watch San Francisco Giants vs. Minnesota Twins

-The San Francisco Giants continue their interleague road trip today as they kick off a three-game series against the Minnesota Twins at Target Field this afternoon.
+The San Francisco Giants play game two of this three-game series against the Minnesota Twins today at Target Field.
+Get your radios ready to sync, because this will be on Fox, so there will be no local broadcast.

-Taking the mound for the Giants will be left-hander Alex Wood, who enters today’s game with a 4.54 ERA, 3.65 FIP, with 122 strikeouts to 29 walks 123 innings pitched.
-His last start was in the Giants’ 7-4 loss to the Colorado Rockies last Friday, in which he allowed seven runs on seven hits with three strikeouts and two walks in four and two thirds innings.
+Taking the mound for the Giants will be right-hander Alex Cobb, who enters today’s game with a 3.99 ERA, 3.00 FIP, with 108 strikeouts to 31 walks in 106 innings pitched.
+His last start was in the Giants’ 4-3 loss to the Colorado Rockies last Saturday in which he allowed three runs on ten hits with three strikeouts in six and two thirds innings.

-He’ll be facing off against Twins right-hander Joe Ryan, who enters today’s game with a 3.86 ERA, 4.29 FIP, with 105 strikeouts to 31 walks in 107.1 innings pitched.
-His last start was in the Twins’ 7-0 loss to the Texas Rangers, in which he allowed two runs on two hits with six strikeouts and three walks in six and a third innings.
+He’ll be facing off against Twins right-hander Sonny Gray, who enters today’s game with a 3.10 ERA, 3.36 FIP, with 95 strikeouts to 28 walks in 95.2 innings pitched.
+His last start was in the Twins’ 2-1 loss to the Texas Rangers, in which he allowed two runs on five hits with six strikeouts and a walk in six innings.

 Who: San Francisco Giants vs. Minnesota Twins